 The the most famous path in Fullerton is the “half-marathon Fullerton Loop”.
 (Click here–> for map.)
 If the Fullerton Loop isn’t famous for you then you probably don’t own a bicycle.
 But just living in Fullerton for a while you learn of the Juanita Cooke Trail as the most famous “trail” in Fullerton.
 The biker’s Fullerton Loop use the Juanita Cooke in two places.
 The Juanita Cooke is the first of two abandoned rail lines to be converted from rails to trails.
 (Click here to read more about –> Rails-to-Trails)

-The Juanita Cooke Trail goes 2.8 miles, straight as an arrow, from the courthouse (Berkeley at Harbor) to the Walmart parking lot on Imperial.
+The Juanita Cooke Trail goes 2.8 miles, straight as an arrow, from the county courthouse (Berkeley at Harbor) to the Walmart parking lot on Imperial.
 Except for about two blocks of sidewalk the entire distance is a wide dirt trail shaded on both sides with tall trees.
 The trail has been groomed by the Parks Department for a long time which accounts for why the trees along the side are so tall.
 Along the way (north of Bastanchury) you may see pipes sticking slightly out of the dirt.
 These were installed when the trees were young.
 Once established, watering was no longer needed and the pipes were left in place mostly out of sight.
-The main effort in maintaining this trail now is trimming new growth and clearing dry brush with fire safety in mind.

-Cooke’s Corner The Juanita Cooke is best known for its starting point at the courthouse.
+The Juanita Cooke is best known for its starting point at the county courthouse.
 For bikers it is the principle starting point.
-But do consider Cooke’s Corner as the better starting point for walking the Juanita Cooke.
+But do consider Cooke’s Corner instead, as the starting point for walking the Juanita Cooke.

 Cooke’s Corner is at the north end of Laguna Lake.
 From Euclid take Lakeview Drive east to Hermosa and continue east on Hermosa one more block.
 If you are coming from Harbor take Hermosa Drive west.
 Parking is on the side of the street that is parallel to Juanita Cooke; Lakeside Drive.

-Cooke’s Corner: Fullerton Public Works landscapers call it that because it is triangular in shape and the main trail through it is the Juanita Cooke.
-Why it is the best starting point for walkers is that it is also the starting point for two other trails.
+Fullerton Public Works landscapers call it Cooke’s Corner because it is triangular in shape and the main trail through it is the Juanita Cooke.
+Why it is the best starting point for walkers is that it is easy to drive to and it is the starting point for two other trails.
 The Bud Turner Trail starts about 100 feet from Cooke’s Corner.
 The Lucy Van Der Hoff is about 1/4 mile away.
 These other trails are described in the web page: –> Laguna Lake Park.
+Cooke’s Corner is essentially, the north end of Laguna Lake which is a reason to make Cooke’s Corner a destination as well as a starting point.

 - To give yourself a goal going north there is the very end of the Juanita Cooke at the Walmart on Imperial; ½ mile.
 (1 mile total).
 There is actual 1917 rail at the end.